-- a.
-The Purchaser will be charged up to triple the Contract stumpage rate plus the Forest Improvement rate [(stumpage + FI) x 3 = penalty] for each truck weight ticket not furnished to the State. - b.
+- 1. MISSING LOAD TICKETS: The Purchaser will be charged up to \$500.00 for each unused load ticket that the Purchaser has lost or misplaced while in his, her or its possession.
+An unused ticket is defined as a ticket that is not turned into the State with an associated truckload weight. - 2.
+FAILURE TO ATTACH OR COMPLETE LOAD TICKET: The Purchaser may be charged \$500.00 per load for failure to attach a load ticket to each product load prior to hauling, or for failure to complete the load ticket with all required information. - MISSING WEIGHT TICKETS: - a.
+The Purchaser may be charged triple the Contract stumpage rate (stumpage x 3 = penalty) for each truck weight ticket not furnished to the State. - b.
 The Forest Officer will notify the Purchaser of each missing weight ticket. - c.
 The load weight will be determined by averaging weights from other loads hauled by the Purchaser to the same mill within the same billing period, or 30 tons for single loads and 38 tons for loads with a pup trailer attached. - d.
-For Other Material, as defined by this Contract, the minimum stumpage for purposes of penalty shall be \$10.00 per ton or the Contract stumpage rate multiplied by 3, whichever is higher.
-The Forest Improvement fee is not included in Other Material penalties. - 4.
-IMPROPERLY LABELED PRODUCT: The Purchaser may be charged \$500.00 per load for loads with an incorrect load ticket for the product (Sawlog or Other Material) in the load.
-In addition, the stumpage paid for an improperly ticketed load shall be at the highest Contract stumpage rate for products hauled pursuant to this Contract.

-IMPROPERLY MARKED LOADS: The Purchaser may be charged \$40.00 per load for each load not marked in accordance with Section III.E.
-LOAD MARKING.
+For Other Material, as defined by this Contract, the minimum stumpage for purposes of penalty shall be \$10.00 per ton or the Contract stumpage rate multiplied by 3, whichever is higher. - 4.
+IMPROPERLY LABELED PRODUCT: The Purchaser may be charged up to \$1,500.00 per load for loads with an incorrect load ticket for the product (Sawlog or Other Material) in the load.
+In addition, the stumpage paid for an improperly ticketed load shall be at the highest Contract stumpage rate for products hauled pursuant to this Contract. - 5.
+IMPROPERLY MARKED LOADS: The Purchaser may be charged forty dollars (\$40.00) per load for each load not marked in accordance with Section III.E.
+LOAD MARKING. - I. FAILURE TO MEET COMPLETION DATES: The Purchaser may be charged \$100.00 for each complete calendar day the Purchaser fails to meet the deadlines shown in Table 3 and Table B1. - J. LATE PAYMENTS: The Purchaser may be charged \$100.00 per day beginning the 15th day after the billing date for failure to pay for forest products, pursuant to Section II.B PAYMENTS.